Engaging students, parents and teachers: tips from Bedrock school leaders

 Highlights from the webinar in our implementation excellence series

 In order to transform schools into language-rich communities, we need to engage our key stakeholders: students, parents and teachers.
-The panellists in our webinar were selected because of their successful strategies in this regard – here, we summarise the key discussion points.
+We selected panellists for our webinar that had brilliant strategies for engaging these three crucial groups.
+Here, we summarise the key discussion points.

 Joining Bedrock’s Head of Engagement (and former English teacher and examiner) Alex Randle – top right in the image on the left – were:

-✓ Joe Lane (top left), Word Coordinator and Assistant Principal of Harris Academy Peckham, part of the 50-school Harris Federation – read our case study
+✓ Joe Lane (top left), Word Coordinator and Assistant Principal of Harris Academy Peckham – read our case study

 What are the obstacles to engagement you’ve encountered, and the solutions you’ve come up with?

-Joe: Staff initially didn’t grasp the purpose of Bedrock – we had to get them to understand how it’s such a powerful literacy tool in order to get their buy-in.
+Joe: Staff didn’t immediately grasp the purpose of Bedrock – we had to help them understand how its importance as a literacy tool in order to get their buy-in.
 For students, it initially seemed like just another homework task.
 Just as we did with staff, we had to help them understand the ‘so what?’ – its relevance and impact across all subjects.

 Kelly: Some of our students perhaps lack parental support in ensuring their child has a dedicated time and space to do their homework, so that’s difficult.
 It’s been a challenge to help both students and staff understand the wider impact of vocabulary and literacy across the curriculum.

 Alex: Yes, this is an issue across the curriculum.
-GL Assessment found that there is a stronger correlation between reading age and GCSE outcomes in maths than in English Literature – and the reading age of an average GCSE paper is 15 years 7 months, whereas 25% of 15 year olds have a reading age of 12 or under, so it’s a real challenge.
+GL Assessment found that there is a stronger correlation between reading age and GCSE outcomes in maths than in English Literature – and the reading age of an average GCSE paper is 15 years 7 months, whereas 25% of 15 year olds have a reading age of 12 or under.
+It’s a real challenge.

-SJ: In terms of obstacles, most of our parents work so they’re unable to give much time to supporting their children in their homework.
-It’s also a battle for Bedrock to compete with other things on their phone that they find more interesting!
-What’s really worked for us is buying into the motivation theory that if you tell someone explicitly your vision, purpose and outcomes and how they’re going to benefit, generally people will buy into it.
-Thanks to using parents’ evenings as an opportunity to communicate in this way, those obstacles melted away.
+SJ: In terms of obstacles, most of our students’ parents work so they struggle to find time to support their children with Bedrock.
+It’s also a battle for Bedrock to compete with other things on students’ phone that they find more interesting!
+What’s really worked for us is buying into the motivation theory – if you tell someone explicitly your vision, purpose and outcomes and how they’re going to benefit, generally people will buy into it.
+Through using parents’ evenings as an opportunity to communicate in this way, those obstacles melted away.

 Alex: Absolutely.
 It’s useful to go through past papers in subjects other than English and highlight challenging vocabulary to help bring parents on board.